-Each center is further guided by a policies and procedures manual and a center management guide that address protocols for safe and appropriate care of children and center administration.
-These guidelines establish center protocols in areas including the safe handling of medications, managing child illness or health emergencies and a variety of other critical aspects of care to ensure that centers meet or exceed all mandated licensing standards.
-The center management guide is reviewed and updated continuously by a team of internal experts, and center personnel are trained on center practices using this tool.
+Each center is further guided by policies and procedures that address protocols for safe and appropriate care of children and center administration.
+These policies and procedures establish center protocols in areas including the safe handling of medications, managing child illness or health emergencies and a variety of other critical aspects of care to ensure that centers meet or exceed all mandated licensing standards.
+These policies and procedures are reviewed and updated continuously by a team of internal experts, and center personnel are trained on center practices using these policies and procedures.
 Our proprietary We Care system supports proper supervision of children and documents the transitions of children to and from the care of teachers and parents or from one classroom to another during the day.